craftercms/docs/source/guides/developers/website-security-guide.rst

 The following guide will help you configure Crafter Engine and Crafter Profile to:

 #.
 Enable security for your website.
 #.
-Add authentication to your site, including Facebook login.
+Add authentication to your site, including Facebook login and Single Sign-On.
 #.
 Add authorization so that access to certain pages and URLs of your site are restricted.

 ---------------